eon-com/shared-code-in-microservices/README.md

 Generally speaking, in the case of external dependencies in a microservice, the freedom of choice of the specific version of a library used should always be ensured in order to avoid dependencies of this kind.

-## Context Mapping [TODO: re-write section]
+## DDD Context Maps and Shared Kernel

-There are use cases in which areas of the domain model have to be shared between different bounded contexts.
-Instead of multiple implementations with inconsistencies, in such cases it seems natural that the producer/supplier and consumer share common structures.
-Here, for.
-B. the domain model of the producer can be used directly in the consumer ( shared kernel ).
-Interactions and dependencies on other microservices can also be managed with the help of an anti-corruption layer , which provides the consumer with a mapping to their own domain model.
-Both approaches are part of the context maps described in the DDD and can be used even if the consumer does not need all the attributes of the domain model provided by the producer.
+In DDD every bounded context has its own **Ubiqituous Language** [7].
+One of the features of DDD is **Context Maps**, which allows grasping the different relationships and translations between bounded contexts, their models and team-wide languages.
+To explain all kinds of context maps would go beyond the scope of the discussion, so we limit ourselves to a use case in which areas of the domain model are shared between different teams and hence different bounded contexts: **Shared Kernel**.
+Sometimes it's valid that two teams share common structures; this applies in particular if they are subject to frequent changes.
+Instead of multiple implementations with inconsistencies a small part of the data model (intersection of two bounded contexts) can be shared between different teams.

-Of course, this procedure contradicts the principles of loose coupling and isolation mentioned above, because the independence between microservices is lost, particularly in the shared kernel variant.
-This procedure is a trade-off and needs to be weighed up in line with usage.
-It should not be used as a justification for a universal data model in a complex application landscape.
+Of course, this procedure contradicts the principles of loose coupling and isolation mentioned above, because the independence between microservices is lost.
+This procedure is a trade-off and needs to be weighed up in line with usage. **It should not be used as a justification for a universal data model in a complex application landscape!**.
 Nevertheless, there are scenarios such as session or authentication logic, where such a procedure is appropriate.

-Two things are important here: a healthy communication culture between the teams in question and a shared domain model that is as stable as possible, the changes of which should at least be backwards compatible until all consumers have been brought up to date.
+A shared kernel is often difficult to create and to maintain, because you have to achieve open communication between the teams and permanent agreement on what belongs to the shared model.
+It requires a healthy communication culture between the teams involved.

 ## Shared Infrastructure as Code

 For the sake of an healthy and productive team autonomy and to avoid infrastructure monoliths, it is recommended to divide **Infrastructure as Code** artifacts according to macroarchitecture and microarchitecture aspects.
 All infrastructure definitions that belong directly to a certain domain/bounded context should be part of the respective microservice.
 Let's give an example to illustrate this: A microservice that installs data and then stores it in a message queue should include the infrastructure definition of the topic of the message queue.
 The subscriptions of the queue, on the other hand, should be defined in services, which consume data from this topic.

 All infrastructure definitions that cannot be clearly assigned to a certain service are aspirants for the macro infrastructure (or macro stack).
 So this stack contains all cross-cutting aspects and ideally consists exclusively of definitions which rarely change.
-This typically includes network and security infrastructure [7].
-The division into various service stacks (micro-stacks) and macro-stacks can be implemented, for example, using the modularization and inclusion concepts of Terraform and CloudFormation.
+This typically includes network and security infrastructure [8].
+The division into various service stacks (micro-stacks) and macro-stacks can be implemented, for example, using the modularization and inclusion concepts of Terraform and CloudFormationn [9].

 ## Summary